Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

 ## Step 6 - Continuous Reporting

-Either on-demand or per an automated schedule. a new package will be generated with most current evidence using paramify's DocRobot capability.
+Either on-demand or per an automated schedule. a new package will be generated with most current evidence using Paramify's DocRobot capability.

 ## Step 7 - Prototype for Continuous Reporting